 Biodiversity

 In 2023 we took part in No Mow May to encourage the wild plants on our sites to flower, attracting pollinating insects and other wildlife.
-We have commissioned a greening strategy to help identify opportunities to improve biodiversity on the Queen Alexandra Hospital site.
+We have produced a greening strategy to help identify opportunities to improve biodiversity on the Queen Alexandra Hospital site.
 This includes wildflower planning along with bat, bird, and bee boxes.

 Electrical power